mattjaybe/sd-wildcards/README.md

 > Give me a list of the top 50 well-known actors.
 Make sure you list each one on its own line, alphabetical order, in lowercase, in singular form, and that there are no duplicates.
 Do not number each line.

+Copy and paste the result into a text file with the name of your own choosing (or add to current ones.)

 Example wildcards found in this collection that were created with ChatGPT:

 - [*dress*](https://raw.githubusercontent.com/mattjaybe/sd-wildcards/main/wildcards/dress.txt)